tensorflow/docs/site/en/api_docs/api_docs/python/tf/image/resize_area.md

 Resize `images` to `size` using area interpolation.

 Input images can be of different types but output images are always float.

+Each output pixel is computed by first transforming the pixel's footprint into the input tensor and then averaging the pixels that intersect the footprint.
+An input pixel's contribution to the average is weighted by the fraction of its area that intersects the footprint.
+This is the same as OpenCV's INTER_AREA.

 #### Args: